 Victoria’s ambitious education network was a spectacular failure.
-As Justin Warren explains, it badly managed and riddled with corruption.
+As Justin Warren explains, it was badly managed and riddled with corruption.

 In January 2017, the Independent Broad-based Anti-corruption Commission (IBAC) published its Operation Dunham special report into Victoria’s Ultranet project.
 The report is well-written, clear, and thorough in its treatment of the issues uncovered by IBAC’s investigation, and it is mercifully free of the usual weasel-words and buzzwords that clutter too much of today’s writing.